Kinetic Sunyaev Zel'dovich velocity reconstruction from Planck and unWISE: kSZ velocity reconstruction

 In general, we can classify potential systematics into the following categories: \begin{itemize} \item {\bf Optical depth bias}: When $C_{\ell_2}^{\dot{\tau} g}\left(\chi \right) \neq [C_{\ell_2}^{\dot{\tau} g}\left(\chi \right)]^{\rm t}$, the estimator mean will be biased against the true remote dipole field - referred to as the `optical depth' or `velocity' bias.
 This modelling error can arise because of a poor understanding of the galaxy-halo and/or gas-halo connection, environmental/selection effects, and inaccurate/uncertain redshift distributions, among other factors arising from our limited knowledge of the distribution of baryons.
 Fortunately, so long as we focus on the reconstruction on large scales, this bias is scale independent~\cite{Cayuso2023,Giri:2020pkk}.
 In Appendix~\ref{appendix:optical depth} we estimate the possible magnitude of this bias by computing the expected signal over a range of model assumptions, finding that variations in the range $0.5 \lesssim b_v \lesssim 1.1$ are plausible. \item {\bf Statistically isotropic CMB-galaxy cross-correlations}: An isotropic correlation between the CMB and galaxy survey, e.g. due to extragalactic CMB foregrounds such as the Cosmic Infrared Background (CIB) or thermal Sunyaev Zel'dovich effect (tSZ), contributes to the estimator weights.
 With a detailed model of the cross-correlation, this can be incorporated into $G_{\ell_1 \ell_2 \ell}$ defined in Eq.~\eqref{eq:estimator_filter}.
 Neglecting these contributions yields a slightly sub-optimal estimator (e.g. the variance is not as low as possible).
-Additionally, statistically isotropic correlations contribute to the monopole of the reconstruction, yielding an additive bias. \item {\bf Statistically anisotropic CMB-galaxy cross-correlations}: The quadratic estimator in Eq.~\eqref{eq:estimator} is in principle sensitive to any effect that modulates the cross-correlation between the CMB and galaxies across the sky.
+Additionally, statistically isotropic correlations contribute to the monopole of the reconstruction:

+\item {\bf Statistically anisotropic CMB-galaxy cross-correlations}: The quadratic estimator in Eq.~\eqref{eq:estimator} is in principle sensitive to any effect that modulates the cross-correlation between the CMB and galaxies across the sky.
+A variety of potential foregrounds and systematics were considered in Ref.~\cite{Cayuso2023}.
 Such effects lead to an additive bias.
 For example, given a signal in the CMB temperature $\Theta^M = M(\hat{n}) \delta^M (\hat{n})$ where $\delta^M (\hat{n})$ is correlated with LSS, the mean estimator response is